-The department is structured as follows: Fire Chief, Assistant Chief, two Captains, two Lieutenants, and 22 Firefighters.
+The department is structured as follows: Fire Chief, Assistant Chief, one Captain, three Lieutenants, 18 Firefighters, and 2 Auxiliary personnel.

 The department provides fire suppression, rescue, and hazardous materials response in addition to code enforcement inspections and fire prevention activities.
-We operate three fire engines, a tanker, three forest fire units, a squad, and a boat out of one station located at 4 Central St.
+We operate three fire engines, a water tender, three forest fire units, a squad, a utility vehicle, and a boat out of one station located at 4 Central St.

 The department was organized in 1855, enjoying a long history of commitment and service to the communitcy.

 Emergency medical response and transport is provided at the paramedic level by Brookfield Emergency Medical Services, a municipal agency housed in the fire station.
 A majority of the EMS personnel also serve as firefighters.
 Both agencies are committed to providing the highest quality of professional service possible to the citizens we serve.